Sermon: The Sovereignty of God (Part Eight)

-Sometimes that's a little bit shocking to people.
+Sometimes that is a little bit shocking to people.
 Now for us—those who are warned beforehand—this brings the responsibility of applying ourselves to this cause to which we have been involved, because now for us, this is it.
 There is one chance, you might say, to grab the brass ring.
 One to a customer, and we are having our shot at it right now.

 Undoubtedly there are times when we are higher, more up, more with it, more enthusiastic and more zealous than we are at other times.
 But always there is the opportunity to recover ourselves and get going once again.
-We don't have to remain in some kind of a spiritual funk just because things happen to be going badly.
+We do not have to remain in some kind of a spiritual funk just because things happen to be going badly.

-On the other hand, this does not mean that these people, that God has ordained to stumble, are consigned to the lake of fire and lost forever, because He "is not willing that any should perish" (II Peter 3:9).
+On the other hand, this does not mean that these people that God has ordained to stumble, are consigned to the Lake of Fire and lost forever, because He "is not willing that any should perish" (II Peter 3:9).
 That clearly expresses His desire.

 I think that you understand that from your knowledge of Him that what He desires, He is going to work very hard toward accomplishing, as no other being can.
 Brethren, it is from this that we derive our hope of salvation.
 Because God desires something (our salvation), and nobody can stay His hand, then our salvation ought to be something that comes to us as a result of the working of God in our lives.

 Psalm 68:19-20 Blessed be the Lord, who daily loads us with benefits, even the God of our salvation.
 Selah.

 Think about this.
 Think about the benefits He loads us with daily.
 Think about why He is giving us these benefits that He loads us with daily.
 Think about this in terms of the salvation that He desires for each and every one of us.